|Guide||♦||7 Triplogs||0 Topics|

 The Wild Burro Loop Trail from the southern end starts where the Ridgeline Trail ends, at a saddle above the westernmost branch of Ruelas Canyon.
 From this saddle are the best and last views to the south of the Catalina Mountains.

 The trail heads gradually downhill on the west slope of a short north-south ridge.
 Views to the west are of the upper Wild Burro Canyon with Alamo Spring in the distance.
 The tip of Picacho Peak makes an appearance a few times along the upper portion of this trail.
-Picacho’s dark rock really stands out behind the light colored Tortolita Mountains.
+Picacho’s dark rock stands out behind the light-colored Tortolita Mountains.

-At 0.5 miles from the start of this trail it rounds the north end of the north-south ridge and starts descending the northwest slope down to Wild Burro Wash.
-Views of the windmill, tank, dam and goat corral are good over most of the last mile of the trail.
+At 0.5 miles from the start of this trail, it rounds the north end of the north-south ridge and starts descending the northwest slope down to Wild Burro Wash.
+Views of the windmill, tank, dam, and goat corral are good over most of the last mile of the trail.
 The grade of the trail does not change as it drops down into the Wild Burro Wash; it drops the last almost 300 feet with two ridiculously long switchbacks.
 I can tell one of the designers of this trail was a mountain biker.
-Anyway it is a really good trail and allows one to hike and site see without stopping; just have to keep an eye open for the trail direction change at the end of each switchback.
+Anyway, it is a really good trail and allows one to hike and sightsee without stopping; just have to keep an eye open for the trail direction change at the end of each switchback.

 This hike is listed as One-Way.